Genre: Business Planning and Forecasting

 Computers are great tools to use for prediction but they aren’t perfect.

-Silver explains the concept of garbage in, garbage out, meaning that a computer simulated forecast is worthless if the inputs that you give it are not accurate.
+Silver explains the concept of garbage in, and garbage out, meaning that a computer-simulated forecast is worthless if the inputs that you give it are not accurate.
 This is why computers work great for chess and weather forecasting where the systems abide by laws that are well understood.

 For earthquakes, computers aren’t very helpful because we don’t understand the laws that earthquakes abide by.
 Ultimately, Silver states that the best predictions involve both man and machine.
 You need a computer to do the calculations a human can’t, but you need the human to provide the insight a computer can’t.

 Like chess, poker is also a game where prediction plays a large role.
 Silver explains that playing poker is purely Bayesian.
 In Texas Hold’em, the most popular poker game, everyone is given two cards face down.
 There is a round of betting then three cards are drawn from the deck for anyone to use, then another round of betting.
 Another card comes out and then another round of betting.
 Finally, the fifth card comes out and a final round of betting occurs.

 The player that can make the best five-card hand between his two cards and the five community cards wins.